 Nonclassroom faculty should contact their supervisors.
 Counselors should call (818) 947-2636.

 If you are absent for more than five days, you need to fill out a Physician’s Statement.
 Following an absence, an absence report will be placed in your mailbox.
 It must be filled out, signed by your department chair, and returned to your area dean upon your return.
 Failure to fill out absence reports promptly may result in withholding of salary.

 Performance evaluation procedures for contract, temporary, and adjunct faculty are described in the Collective Bargaining Agreement (contract) – Article 19 for adjuncts and tenured faculty, Article 42 for probationary faculty.
 See the evaluation forms in Appendix C for the criteria on which you will be evaluated as well as the student evaluation forms.

 District Sexual Harassment Policy:

 The policy of the LACCD is to provide an educational and employment environment free from discrimination and harassment.
 The college no longer has its own campus Compliance Office.
-Information on the District policy and how to file complaints can now be found on the District Office of Diversity webpage.
+Information on the District policy and how to file complaints can now be found on the District Office for Diversity, Equity and Inclusion webpage.